 – banning Muslims, stacking courts to eventually roll back Roe v Wade

 – almost no actual policies

-– knowing more about ISIS than the generals ….”Trust me,” he said.
+– “knowing more about ISIS” than the Generals and security experts ….”Trust me,” he said.

 So I revelled in it.
-And Hilary’s truly undeniable SLAUGHTERING of Trump during the debates, despite his juvenile intimidation tactics, interruptions and utter inability to speak to virtually any issue being ‘debated’ seemed to clinch that Pantsuit Nation was about to happen.
+And Hilary’s SLAUGHTER of Trump during the debates, despite his juvenile intimidation tactics, interruptions and utter inability to speak to virtually any issue being ‘debated’ seemed to clinch that Pantsuit Nation was about to happen.

 But I forgot about some of the most basic lessons that psychology has to teach us.
 Namely, 3:

 – reasoning is way less important than FEELINGS

 – people generally defend their self-concepts, identities and meaning frameworks, with as much energy as they can